-Sonyea is a blue-collar town, with 61.54% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Sonyea, you'll notice that it is more blue-collar than most other communities in America.
+61.54% of Sonyea’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Sonyea is a town of transportation and shipping workers, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Sonyea who work in farm management occupations (23.08%), office and administrative support (15.38%), and food service (15.38%).

 Telecommuters are a relatively large percentage of the workforce: 76.92% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.